repobee/repobee/docs/update.rst

     can be used with either the ``-s|--students`` or the ``-sf|--students-file`` options.

-Scenario 2: At Least 1 Repo Altered
+Scenario 2: At least 1 repo altered
 -----------------------------------
 Let's assume now that ``ham`` has started working on the repo.
 Since we do not ``force`` pushes (that would be irresponsible!) to the student repos, the